 Emphasis in this style is very much on patient comfort, so thin needles are used with the normal gauge being Japanese no2 (0.18 mm, Chinese 38 gauge).
 Guide tubes are always used.
 Needling is not necessarily shallow like some Japanese styles, but needle manipulation is kept to a minimum, with attention placed on correct location, angle and depth, rather than obtaining a strong deqi sensation.
-This makes for a very patient friendly style of acupuncture, with patients often being pleasantly surprised how painless it is.
+This makes for a very patient friendly, yet effective, style of acupuncture, with patients often being pleasantly surprised how painless it is.

 Needle moxa – familiar to most acupuncturists – is used to warm larger areas.
-Specialised needle moxa with longer threads, enabling the moxa to grip the handle of the needle better, is used to ensure no moxa drops off on to the patient.
+Specialised needle moxa with longer threads is used, enabling the moxa to grip the handle of the needle better, to ensure no moxa drops off on to the patient.

 Now well known, Kiiko pioneered the use of the Tiger Warmer outside Japan.
 This simple yet ingenious device, is essentially a heated incense ‘pen’ that allows variable heat and pressure to be applied directly to the body at precise points or larger areas.
 It is one of the easiest, safest and most patient friendly methods of applying heat and pressure to the body.